 1. About hydrocortisone

-It works by damping down the body’s immune response to reduce pain, itching and swelling.
+It works by calming down your body’s immune response to reduce pain, itching and swelling (inflammation).

-It can also be used as hormone replacement for people who don't have enough of the natural stress hormone, cortisol.
+It can also be used as hormone replacement for people who do not have enough of the natural stress hormone, cortisol.

 If you're treating a skin problem with hydrocortisone, it will usually be with a cream, ointment or lotion.
 These can be used for skin problems like:

 - eczema and contact dermatitis (when the skin reacts to something it touches)

 - nappy rash

 4. Mouth ulcers: hydrocortisone tablets that melt on the inside of your mouth

 Buccal tablets stick gently to the inside of your mouth and release hydrocortisone as they dissolve.
 Buccal tablets relieve the pain of mouth ulcers.